-All of the songs on Who Breaks a Butterfly upon a Wheel? have been contributed by the artists under an Attribution-NonCommercial-
+Many thanks to the bands who have contributed tracks to this compilation.
+All of the songs on Without Borders have been contributed by the artists under an Attribution-NonCommercial-

 NoDerivs Creative Commons license.
 Their music gives expression to an alternative vision of a better world.